w-tao/trivia-riddle-game/README.md

 # trivia-riddle-game

-How to start the game: Click into the 'adventure.py' file
+How to start the game: Download all the files including the pictures so everything runs properly.
+Run the 'adventure.py' file on your computer.
 ________________________________________________________________________________________________________________________
 ## Riddle Game 🔎